 - Always swim in clear water — not in murky water, estuary mouths or canals as this can increase the potential of mistaken interactions with sharks

-- Don't through food scraps or fish waste overboard (including in anchorages or where people are swimming)
+- Don't throw food scraps or fish waste overboard (including in anchorages or where people are swimming)

 - Use on-board holding tanks while in anchorages — even black waste can attract fish, which in turn attracts predators